roguewatt/via-framework/README.md

 `y(t+1), y(t+2), ..., y(t+H)`

-A horizon is an ordered position in the Forecast Schedule.
-It does not necessarily represent a fixed elapsed duration.
+A horizon identifies an ordered forecast output.
+Its Forecast Period determines the corresponding Valid Time relative to the sample's Reference Time.

 Multi-horizon describes the temporal coverage of a forecast.
 It is independent of the number of input and output dimensions presented to the model.